-At common law, the judgment creditor will be required to issue proceedings in Bermuda for the amount awarded by the foreign court.
-Thereafter, the judgment creditor must apply for summary judgment on the foreign judgment; this is the procedure set out in Young v Hodge [2001] Bda LR 70.
-If there is no dispute then, in practice, the application may result in a judgment without trial, since the application will usually not be contested; or summary judgment is granted if the application for a judgment without a trial is opposed.
+At common law, the judgment creditor will be required to issue proceedings in Bermuda replicating the foreign proceedings.
+Thereafter the judgment creditor must apply for summary judgment on the foreign judgment; this is the procedure set out in Young v Hodge [2001] Bda LR 70.
+If there is no dispute then, in practice, the application may result in a default judgment, since the application will not be contested, or summary judgment if the summary judgment application is met with an appearance.